What is radiant floor heating?

 Note: This is an overview of the installation process.
 Please refer to our instruction manual for your installations.
 The manual contains critical specifications that must be followed such as circuit and tubing linear footage requirements.

 HeatPly provides a step by step installation manual on how to install our radiant heating underlayment panels.
-A PDF download can be found on the installation page of our website or by clicking this link HeatPly Installation Manual
+A PDF download can be found on the installation page of our website or here: Installation Manual

-HeatPly should be installed over subfloor or concrete only.
+HeatPly should be installed above subfloor or concrete only.
 Do not use HeatPly panels over existing vinyl flooring with heavy cushioning or thick foam backing.

 Our manual contains important instructions that must be followed during installation.
 Before installing HeatPly panels read through, understand, and follow all cautionary markings and instructions in our manual.